moodle-an-hochschulen/moodle-theme_boost_union/README.md

 6. `theme_boost_union` > `get_extra_scss()`:
    * Overrides / enhances the background images which have been set before
+   * If we are on Moodle Workplace™:\
+     * Adds the MWP tenant branding Custom SCSS\
+       (which is set within the active tenant on `/admin/tool/tenant/index.php`)
    * Adds the Boost Union flavour Post SCSS\
      (which is set within the active flavour on `/theme/boost_union/flavours/overview.php`)
    * Adds the Boost Union features' SCSS.